-In the Middle Ages, the famous French exegete Rashi (Rabbi Solomon ben Isaac, 1040- 1105), paradigmatic master of medieval rabbinic commentary, identified "Christians (whom he designates 'Esau,' per established rabbinic tradition) as allies of Gog and Magog in the final eschatological battle against Israel."32 Rabbi David Kimchi (1160-1235) claimed that the names Gog and Magog referred to the Christians and the Turks, who at that time were perceived as the major threats to Jewish life and religion.33 Even in the Tartar-Mongols, who unexpectedly invaded Europe around 1240, both Jews and Christians believed they recognized the peoples of "Gog and Magog."34 After all, Christians and Jews had expected the arrival of the end times in that year, and had been partly tormented and partly consoled by these apocalyptic expectations.35 Christians soon began to assume that Jews were either in
+In the Middle Ages, the famous French exegete Rashi (Rabbi Shlomo Yitzhaki, 1040-1105), paradigmatic master of medieval rabbinic commentary, identified 'Christians (whom he designates "Esau," per established rabbinic tradition) as allies of Gog and Magog in the final eschatological battle against Israel.
+Rabbi David Kimchi (1160-1235) claimed that the names Gog and Magog referred to the Christians and the Turks, who at that time were perceived as the major threats to Jewish life and religion.
+Even in the Tartar-Mongols, who unexpectedly invaded Europe around 1240, both Jews and Christians and Jews had expected the arrival of the end times in that year and had been partly tormented and partly consoled by these apocalyptic expectations.
+Christians soon began to assume that Jews were either in league with the Tartar-Mongols or were themselves behind the raids.
+Thus, the rumour circulated that Jews had secretly supported the invaders with armaments and wine.